oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/matmul/README.md

 The design uses the `fpga_reg` attribute to insert additional pipelining registers along the path to each PE.
 This allows values to be passed from one PE to the next, which reduces the fanout caused by distributing the same value to all PEs in one row or column.

-In general, this algorithm allows for greater reuse of input values, reducing the number of times a value needs to be loaded from memory.
-Each value will be used in multiple computations simultaneously, across all PEs in one row or column.
 For larger matrices, where it is infeasible to generate a systolic array to compute the full matrix, we split the matrix into smaller tiles, each of which is computed sequentially using a systolic array corresponding to the size of the tile.

 To optimize the performance-critical loop in its algorithm, the design leverages concepts discussed in the following FPGA tutorials: